ndb796/CelebA-HQ-Face-Identity-and-Attributes-Recognition-PyTorch/README.md

-## CelebA HQ Face Identity Recognition PyTorch
+## CelebA HQ Face Identity and Attributes Recognition using PyTorch

 > This repository provides a CelebA HQ face identity and attribute recognition model using PyTorch.